zzssyy/ISPL/README.md

 python ISPL.py ./demo_files/sample_aas.fa ./demo_files/sample_RNAs.fa number_of_positive_samples number_of_negative_samples

-When flag ='1', it is the prediction mode, and it is not necessary to input the number of positive and negative samples.You can try to run ISPL on this file:
+When flag ='1', it is the prediction mode, and it should not input the number of positive and negative samples.
+You can try to run ISPL on this file:

 python ISPL.py ./demo_files/sample_aas.fa ./demo_files/sample_RNAs.fa